DevExpress/devextreme-demos/JSDemos/Demos/List/ListEditingAndAPI/description.md

 Click a **minus** icon next to a list item to display the Delete button.

 - *"slideButton"*
 Swipe left or right to show the Delete button next to the list item.
-The content stays in place.
+The content of the list item does not move.

 - *"slideItem"* (default for iOS)
 Slide list items left.
 Item content shifts and the Delete button appears.